chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 }
 ```

-We won't want developers to be concerned about the fact that this dependency requires the configuration manager to be constructed.
+We won't want developers to be concerned about the fact that this data collector dependency requires the configuration manager to be constructed.
 One of the requirements were, "we don't want developers to know which chain of dependencies are needed for any specific dependency they are trying to resolve".
 So we are making this method private.
 We will continue this pattern and all `create_*` methods will be private.